zackaryl99/390/README.md

 # 390

-## Procedure for data collection.
+## General procedure for data collection:
-Each team member will place the phone in 5 different positions and perform both activities for one minute in each position, totalling 10 minutes of raw data for each member.
+- Each team member will place the phone in 5 different positions and perform both activities for one minute in each position, totalling 10 minutes of raw data for each member.

-collected using each of our phones using phyfox (acceleration without g)
+- Data was collected using each individual's phone, using Phyphox  on the "Acceleration (without g)" setting.

-Each team member will collect the following data (1 minute for each):
+-  Each team member will perform the following for one (1) minute, totalling thirty-six (36) individual samples:

+CODE ACTIVITY PLACEMENT
 0 [Walking] Right-hand pant pocket
 1 [Walking] Left-hand pant pocket
 2 [Walking] Right-hand jacket pocket